toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 25. Is it okay to have parameter names of a single letter?

 Presumably you can come up with a better name so generally, no.  Use a word or set of words that provides more description on what the parameters/variable is used for.

+### 26. What is the correct signature of a deconstructor?

+A deconstructor is called Deconstruct, returns void, and takes only out parameters which.
+E.g.
+`public void Deconstruct(
+    out string directoryName, out string fileName, out string extension) {...}`